 - Minimal number of dental implants required

-- Better functionality in terms of eating and speaking abilities as compared to traditional dentures
+- Better functionality in terms of eating and speaking abilities as compared to traditional complete dentures

 - Shorter surgery and healing times as compared to conventional implants, as well as less post-op discomfort and less invasive procedure overall

 What are the Considerations for Wearing Non-Removable Dentures?

 Even though permanent dentures are relatively safe, the process does involve a surgical procedure.
 As with any other oral surgery, there is a risk of infection and inflammation.
 However, with regular dental appointments and proper cleaning, most patients won’t experience any inflammation, infection, or other dental ailments.